exercism/elm/exercises/practice/leap/.approaches/case-expression/content.md

 Using a case expression with a `Tuple` is idiomatic in Elm, but Tuple's have a maximum of 3 values, so can't be used for anything larger than this.

-Strings and arrays can hold more values and can also be used with case statements, which are useful in many circumstances.
+Strings and arrays can hold more values and can also be used with case expressions, which are useful in many circumstances.
-Using an array with a case statement and recursion is especially common.
+Using an array with a case expression and recursion is especially common.

 [case-expression]:
   https://elmprogramming.com/case-expression.html